aka: Kopka River Canoe Trip Report – August 2012

 Gail’s Grill has clearly picked up the business that E&J’s left; the food and service were more than acceptable.
 On the walls of the diner is an interesting collection of photos of the Armstrong Station of yesteryear.
 They even have the sign that you see in the photo below hanging in the restaurant!

 The next morning we moved our gear and canoe from the room to the spot by the tracks where the VIA baggage car would be stopping at the 9:50 official arrival time.
 Having heard stories of the train arriving early – and then leaving early!- we were there by 9:15.
 The fact that no locals were there should have been a clue to us.
 By the time noon arrived, local vehicles were starting to pull in!
-The train arrived shortly afterwards.
+The train arrived shortly afterward.

 Luckily I had found a way to kill time while we waited.
-Staring at the Chateau North sign as we sat there, I finally registered that it offered free hi-speed wifi!
-Well, my iPod Touch does wifi.
-In short order we were connected and I got to check two weeks’ worth of email, try to Skype my wife back in Toronto, and email the following mini-movie filmed with the iPod to a few contacts.
+Staring at the Chateau North sign as we sat there, I finally registered that it offered free hi-speed wi-fi!
+Well, my iPod Touch does wi-fi!
+In short order, we were connected and I got to check two weeks’ worth of email, try to Skype my wife back in Toronto, and email a mini-movie filmed with the iPod to a few contacts.
 Out came the battery charger to perk up the iPod’s battery!
 Max wanted to do email too.

 After our experience with nearby fires (the one at Burntrock Lake and the other just west of the native cottages on Whitewater Lake) on our 2011 paddle through Wabakimi, we were a bit apprehensive about being caught in the same situation again.
 However, it was never an issue.
-See here for a summary of the 2012 April to November fire season in Ontario and note that it was closer to being a “normal” year than the previous one.
+The 2012 April to November fire season in Ontario turned out to be closer to being a “normal” year than the previous one.
 The total amount of hectares burned fell from 635,373 to 151,181, a significant drop; it makes the 14,824 hectares burned in 2010 look like it is missing a digit.
-Unfortunately, all the indicators are for more forest fires in the boreal forest.
-Listen to this segment from a January 2013 Quirks and Quarks program where Bob MacDonald and Professor Mike Flannigan explore the issue.
+Here are the Ontario figures for the past few years.
+While the figures since 2011 look pretty good, the prediction is for more and not fewer fires in the boreal forest.